Where Trump and Biden stand on the issues

 Supports the United States accepting fewer than 50,000 refugees per year?

-The Trump administration initially limited the number of refugees admitted to the United States in 2020 to 18,000, the lowest level since the program began four decades ago, but pandemic-driven restrictions have further restricted access.
+In October, the Trump administration limited the number of refugees who can be admitted to the United States in the next year to 15,000, the lowest level since the program began four decades ago.
+Pandemic-driven restrictions have further restricted access.

 Biden said that he would allow 125,000 refugees in the first year and that he would “seek to raise [the limit] over time commensurate with our responsibility, our values and the unprecedented global need.”

-Note: Update (Oct.
-8): Updated with Biden’s continued refusal to clarify his stance on court packing.
-Update (Oct.
-5): Updated with Trump’s positive coronavirus test, comments on climate change from the first debate and additional contextual information on several questions.